mahmoud/sedimental/entries/introducing_montage.md

 * Improving internationalization and localization
 * Enhancing communication between organizers and jurors
 * Supporting lower bandwidth connections
-* Further customizing the photo viewing feature <!-- e.g., zoom, etc. for increased scrutiny -->
+* Further customization of photo viewing, including light/dark themes and zooming
 * And as always, increasing performance!

 The list is long, and we're excited to tackle it for the 2017 Wiki